By Alexi Falson, 05 Jul, 2022

 As you might expect from a dual-cab ute, economy is not the strongest aspect of the GWM ute, but it’s not significantly outpaced by its competitors, either.
 The 4x2 variant is rated at 8.3L per 100km on a combined cycle, while 4x4 variants are rated at 9.4L per 100km.

 Our Verdict: Is the GWM Ute Worth it?

 It’s official: the GWM Ute is no longer the lemon that the first-generation Great Wall ute turned out to be, but it remains locked in playing catch-up with its more established rivals that outpace it in every significant, measurable aspect.
 Future updates for the range will see the margin between the Ute and its rivals narrow even more, which is exciting to know, considering just how much value is on offer here.

 The GWM Ute is surprisingly capable when it comes to occupant space and comfort, offering a level of sophistication that buyers might not be expecting from a dual-cab ute priced from $33,490 drive-away.
-On that note, if you’re in the market for a new car, you can get a free quote and see how much OnlineAuto can save you on your next car, or call us on 1300 719 925
+On that note, if you’re in the market for a new car, you can call us on 1300 719 925 to get a free quote and see how much OnlineAuto can save you on your next car.
+Also you can request a test drive online here.

 Five Specs You Need to Know